SaptarshiSarkar12/Drifty/Website/app/docs/Usage/drifty-cli/downloading-files.md

 2. You will be prompted to choose the download option.
 Enter `2` for **Batch download**.
    ![Download Options Prompt](https://github.com/user-attachments/assets/c1bb0da0-e36c-4229-9e8a-a473a973beaa)
 3. Enter the path to the YAML file containing the list of URLs you want to download.
-   For this example we are going to use the following data:
+   For this example, we are going to use the following data:
    ```yaml
    # batch.yml
    links: ["https://download.oracle.com/java/22/latest/jdk-22_linux-x64_bin.tar.gz", "https://www.youtube.com/watch?v=pBy1zgt0XPc"]